marrobi/PartsUnlimitedMRP/docs/HOL_Docker/README.md

 The first one `BuildAndRun.sh` will simply build your containers using the `docker build` command and run it on the machine where you are running this script with the command `docker run` like explained in the previous section.

+** NOTE ** If you are running on Windows, the scripts should be PowerShell scripts i.e. .ps1 instead of .sh

 Here is the contain of the script :

 ~~~